metagenomics/submg/README.md

 |m2|high|/path/to/m2_flatfile.tsv|||
 |m3|finished|/path/to/m3_flatfile.tsv|/path/to/m3_chromosome.txt|/path/to/m3_unlocalised.txt|

+## Preventing Process Interruption
+A submission can take several hours to complete.
+We recommend using [nohup](https://en.wikipedia.org/wiki/Nohup), [tmux](https://github.com/tmux/tmux/wiki) or something similar to prevent the process from being interrupted.

 # Taxonomy Assignment
 Assemblies and bins need a valid NCBI taxonomy (scientific name and taxonomic identifier) for submission.
 If you did taxonomic annotation of bins based on [GTDB](https://gtdb.ecogenomic.org/), you can use the `gtdb_to_ncbi_majority_vote.py` script of the [GTDB-Toolkit](https://github.com/Ecogenomics/GTDBTk) to translate your results to NCBI taxonomy.